 - Immigration Compliance—comprehensive immigration advising and services to WMU international academic students, visiting scholars, foreign-national faculty and staff, and their WMU hosting or sponsoring departments.

 - International Admissions and Services—recruits and facilitates the admission and enrollment of students from around the world who would like to obtain an education at Western Michigan University.

 - International Student Activities—facilitates regular and ongoing international activities on campus, such as an International Festival and a week-long celebration of International Education Week.

 - Soga Japan Center—an interdisciplinary unit designed to promote knowledge of Japan to the WMU community, the city of Kalamazoo and all of southwestern Michigan.

 - Study Abroad—creates and facilitates study abroad opportunities for WMU students.

 - Timothy Light Center for Chinese Studies—enhances the work of faculty and graduate researchers at Western Michigan University who have expertise in some field of Sinology, or teaching or research interests in China.

-Other WMU research centers and institutes with an international scope
+Other WMU research centers and institutes with an international scope:

-- The George G. Mallinson Institute for Science Education—a research-oriented unit devoted to science education and the study and improvement of how people teach and learn science.
+- George G. Mallinson Institute for Science Education—a research-oriented unit devoted to science education and the study and improvement of how people teach and learn science.
 The institute was founded in honor of Professors George G. and Jacqueline Mallinson, both of whom played significant roles in launching, sustaining, and guiding the teaching, research, and public service in science education—locally, nationally, and internationally.